tomfanara/AgenticDaprDemo/README.md

 The following diagram is a basic domain with its various bounded context.
 We will keep it simple with only 3 contexts and a basic ubiquitous language.

-  1. Accounting (Kloe) - Accounts receivables and payables.
+  1. Accounting (Khloe) - Accounts receivables and payables.
 They are the manager of all operations.
 Use a SQL database for receivables and payables.
   2. Sales (Carlos) - Widgets in the sales pipleine.
 Uses Saleforce API and a NoSQL database for data storing orders.
   3. Inventory (Jenny) - Widgets in inventory.
 Use SQL database for storage
   4. Shipping (Jenny) - Widgets in shipment.
 Use a SQL database for data storage of shipped widgets.